wxchee/FYP/README.md

 ```

 <br>
-Generate a host's IP and manually provide client IP for later reference.
+Update host's IP and manually provide client IP which will be used for deploy command.<br>
-Make sure to do this everytime the local dev environment connect to a different network.
+Note: Make sure to do this everytime the local dev environment connected to a different network.

 ```
 fyp init <RPi IP>